-Touted by reviewers as possibly “the best singer/songwriter since Bob Dylan“, when Eliot Bronson takes the stage, he has unmistakable presence.
-A former Saturn 5 Records artist, his self-titled album, Eliot Bronson, was produced in analog warmth by Dave Cobb (Jason Isbell, Chris Stapleton, Sturgill Simpson).
+Touted by reviewers as possibly “the best singer/songwriter since Bob Dylan,” Eliot Bronson has garnered critically acclaimed in the US and abroad.
+His self-titled album, Eliot Bronson, was produced in analog warmth by Dave Cobb (Jason Isbell, Chris Stapleton, Sturgill Simpson).
 A refined and reflective album, in the mold of Bob Dylan’s Nashville Skyline and Simon and Garfunkel’s Bridge Over Troubled Water, the album quickly gained critical acclaim.

 The ten-song Eliot Bronson is an artistic statement of emotion and experience.
 Each song features instrumentation that enhances the raw genius of Bronson’s compositions and sympathetically accompanies his achingly beautiful vocals.